bsmith89/midas2-wiki/Home.md

      102506       0.019       0.052
      ```

-Having finished the database customization step, users can now go to
+Having finished the species-selection step, users can now go to the SNV or CNV
-the SNV or CNV modules, depending on their scientific aims.
+modules, depending on their scientific aims.

 # Module: Single-Nucleotide Variant Analysis